Articles

 Why an AIP Diet?

-The autoimmune protocol, sometimes called an autoimmune diet or AIP diet, is designed to help reduce the pain and inflammation that comes with being on the autoimmune spectrum.
+The autoimmune protocol, sometimes called an autoimmune diet or AIP diet, is designed to help reduce the pain and inflammation that comes with being on the Autoimmune Spectrum®.
 If many of your symptoms seem to mysteriously come and go, such as brain fog, fatigue, headaches, joint pain, or digestive issues, an AIP diet might be right for you.
 The autoimmune diet eliminates toxic and inflammatory foods and replaces them with foods rich in essential vitamins and minerals.
-Following an AIP diet can help heal your gut, reduce inflammation, and move you back down the autoimmune spectrum.
+Following an AIP diet can help heal your gut, reduce inflammation, and move you back down the Autoimmune Spectrum®.

 Our AIP Food List